foodsAvoid standard versions

 Need for barley

 The reader first needs to separate the base barley from sauces, coatings, flavoring, bulk handling, and restaurant preparation.
+The current barley label, package form, preparation setup, and backup still control this check.

 Check first